RedisLabs/redislabs-docs/content/rc/databases/create-database.md

 To learn more about these settings and when to use them, see [Database clustering]({{< relref "/rs/concepts/high-availability/clustering.md" >}}).

+### Memory size

+Memory size represents the maximum amount of memory for the database, which includes data values, keys, module data, and overhead for specific features.
+High availability features, such as replication and Active-Active, dramatically increase memory consumption.

+Here are some general guidelines:

+- Memory size represents an upper limit.
+You cannot store more data than the memory size.
+Depending on your other selections, available memory for data may be much less than expected.

+- Replication doubles memory consumption; that is, 512MB of data requires at least 1GB of memory size when replication is enabled.

+- Active-Active replication also doubles memory consumption.
+The effect is cumulative; that is, if you enable Active-Active and replication, the memory size impact can be as large as four times (4x) the original data size.

+- Modules also consumes memory.

+Memory limits in Redis Enterprise Cloud are subject to the same considerations as Redis Enterprise Software; to learn more, see [Database memory limits]({{< relref "/rs/administering/database-operations/memory-limit.md" >}})

 ## Durability section

 The **Durability** section helps you keep your database (and your data) available when problems occur.